Nancy Ling Perry: Symbionese Liberation Army

 Perry narrowly avoided arrest a few days later on November 11.
 A serial rapist appeared at the front door of her house and attempted to assault her.
 She stopped this and talked to police on the front lawn after they were alerted by neighbors.
-She avoided police entering her house and finding the many SLA materials inside.
+She managed to prevent the police from entering her house and finding the many SLA materials inside.
 The rapist was later apprehended.

 In an effort to evade police attention after the attack on Foster and his deputy, Perry rented a house for the SLA under a false name in Concord, California, east of the Berkeley hills.
 Little and Remiro were stopped in that area in early January 1974 by police and exchanged shots with them.
 They were both arrested.

 In an effort to destroy evidence linked to the SLA, Perry set the house on fire and fled.
 But the fire was discovered and put out, and police found numerous documents, illegal weapons, lists of target public figures, and other materials connected to the SLA.
 Little and Remiro were both charged and convicted of the murder of Foster and wounding of his deputy.
 They were sentenced to prison and assigned to San Quentin.
 Little's conviction was overturned on appeal, but Remiro remained in prison in 2023, the only member of the SLA still incarcerated.
 Parole has been repeatedly denied.

 During the next several months, the SLA undertook increasingly risky actions, including kidnapping heiress Patty Hearst in February.
 In April they conducted an armed robbery of a bank.
 By this time Hearst had publicly declared she had joined the SLA; she was filmed in videos at the bank brandishing an assault weapon.

 In May 1974 Nancy Ling Perry, DeFreeze, Patricia Soltysik and two other founding members of the SLA had taken refuge at a safe house in south central Los Angeles, at 1466 East 54th Street.
 On May 17, 1974, the Los Angeles Police Department surrounded the house with a SWAT team and a shootout began.
 The house accidentally caught on fire. and the group hid in a crawlspace.

 As the hideout burned, Perry and SLA member Camilla Hall exited the house.
 Police claimed that Perry was the first to come out.
 When police ordered her to freeze, Perry turned and began firing a revolver; police fatally shot her in response.
 Perry was shot twice; one shot hit her right lung, the other shot severed her spine.
 Camilla Hall emerged after Perry, and police said she was brandishing a pistol.
 She was fatally shot once in the forehead.
 Angela Atwood pulled Hall's body back inside the house.
 Investigators working for Perry's parents later claimed that Perry had left the house intending to surrender.
-DeFreeze committed suicide by gunshot in the house as the fire raged.
+DeFreeze died by self-inflicted gunshot in the house as the fire raged.
 Soltysik and Atwood also died in the house.